Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Discussion

 Retrieved atmospheric temperatures for WASP-31b vary from $738^{+345}_{-231}\,\mathrm{K}$ \citep{minetal2020} to $1088.35\pm220.16\,\mathrm{K}$ \citep{tsiaras2018} and $1043^{+267}_{-172}\,\mathrm{K}$ \citep{pinhasetal2019}, all of which are exceeded by our retrieved temperature.
 Moreover, \citet{macdonaldetal2020} showed that hot Jupiter temperatures are generally underestimated by 1D retrievals.
-An explanation for this discrepancy in temperature might be an insufficient cloud model, since \citet{sing2016} reported that the spectrum of this planet is not well-explained by a single cloud model.
-A more complex model is included in \textsc{TauREx}, which parametrizes the opacity caused by particle scattering following Mie theory \citep{lee2013}.
-Adding this parametrization to our best-fitting model also results in a relatively high $\mathrm{T_{atm}}{=}1507^{+239}_{-308}\,\mathrm{K}$ and low $\log(\mathrm{X_{H_2O}}){=}-5.73^{+0.51}_{-3.77}$ and is not found to be statistically significant.
-It is possible that this parametrization is still not complex enough.
-Another explanation may be the difference in opacity sources that are included: our retrieval only includes H$_2$O, CrH and K, whereas the others generally include H$_2$O, CH$_4$, CO, CO$_2$, and NH$_3$.
+An explanation for this discrepancy in temperature might be an insufficient cloud model since \citet{sing2016} reported that the spectrum of this planet is not well explained by a single cloud model.
+A more complex model is included in \textsc{TauREx}, which parametrises the opacity caused by particle scattering following the Mie theory \citep{lee2013}.
+Adding this parametrisation to our best-fitting model also results in a relatively high $\mathrm{T_{atm}}{=}1507^{+239}_{-308}\,\mathrm{K}$ and low $\log(\mathrm{X_{H_2O}}){=}-5.73^{+0.51}_{-3.77}$ and is not found to be statistically significant.
+It is possible that this parametrisation is still not sufficiently complex.
+Another explanation may be the difference in opacity sources that are included: Our retrieval only includes H$_2$O, CrH, and K, whereas the others generally include H$_2$O, CH$_4$, CO, CO$_2$, and NH$_3$.
 Additionally, Na and K \citep{pinhasetal2019, minetal2020} and HCN \citep{pinhasetal2019} were also included in the retrievals.
-Constraints on the NH$_3$ abundance are reported by \citet{minetal2020}.
-Increasing the number of opacity sources does indeed lead to a lower temperature of $\mathrm{T_{atm}}{=}1172^{+435}_{-226}\,\mathrm{K}$ (See second row of Table \ref{table:retrievalcomparison}), consistent with the majority of earlier findings.
-With a Bayesian Evidence of 407.61, the addition of these opacity sources is not found to be statistically significant.
+Increasing the number of opacity sources does indeed lead to a lower temperature of $\mathrm{T_{atm}}{=}1172^{+435}_{-226}\,\mathrm{K}$ (see the second row of Table \ref{table:retrievalcomparison}), consistent with the majority of earlier findings.
+With a Bayesian evidence level of 407.61, the addition of these opacity sources is not found to be statistically significant.